 In Minnesota, a DWI is defined as operating a motor vehicle while:

 Upon a lawful DWI arrest, it is a crime to refuse a breathalyzer test at the police station in Minnesota.
 This offense is referred to as an implied consent or test refusal crime.

 Minnesota’s DWI prohibition applies equally to drivers of all ages.
 Unlike the “Not-a-Drop” law, underage DWI offenders that are at least 16 years old are prosecuted in adult court and are subject to the same penalties as adult DWI offenders.
 Offenders who are 15 or younger are prosecuted in juvenile court as “major highway traffic offenders.”

 Upon being charged with a DWI, an offender faces two types of penalties: administrative and criminal.
 The severity of these penalties increases when “aggravating factors” are involved; such as:

 The chart below applies to adults and juveniles, except if the person convicted of violating section 169A.20 (DWI) is under the age of 21 years at the time of the violation.
 The commissioner shall revoke the offender's driver's license or operating privileges for a minimum of 180 days or for the appropriate period of time under subdivision 1, clauses (1) to (6), for the offense committed, whichever is the longer period.

 All alcohol-related loss of driving privileges require a $680 reinstatement fee, DWI knowledge test, driver’s license application with fees, and chemical health assessment.

-A criminal lawyer with experience in DWI cases can help you navigate the legal system and develop an effective strategy for defending your case.
-Bruno Law has had many successful outcomes when representing DWI clients, and we offer free initial consultations.
-Request an initial consultation and we’ll be in touch!
+A criminal defense lawyer can help you navigate the legal system and develop an effective strategy for defending your case.
+Request a free consultation and we’ll be in touch!

 Other articles and resources: